jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 # MP3-Multimedia
 MP3 files store audio data.
 Most MP3 files have an ID3v2 tag.
 In an ID3v2 there is other data stored - text, images and time stamp information.
 Combining this different data types in a single file is a smart way to store a multimedial experience in a MP3 file.
 It is one of the ways, how multimedial experiences can be stored - see (1).

 This project presents MP3 files, containing an ID3v2 tag, that creates a multimedial experience.
+And it is a description of the approach.

 Today (in summer 2020) only one multimedia MP3 player application exists - see (2).
 So the multimedia MP3 samples of this project together with the ID3v2 standards - see (3), (4) and (5) - may help to build more player applications of multimedia MP3 files, and editor applications as well.